MicrosoftDocs/azure-docs/articles/best-practices-network-security.md

 ![DMZ with Gateway connected hybrid network][14]

 #### Environment Setup
-Hybrid networking using an Azure Virtual Gateway can be added to either DMZ type described in Example 1 and 2.
+Hybrid networking using an Azure VPN Gateway can be added to either DMZ type described in Example 1 and 2.

->[AZURE.NOTE] There is a limitation using User Defined Routing (UDR) and ExpressRoute due to the complexity of dynamic routing used on the Azure Virtual Gateway.
-This capability will be enabled in a future Azure release.

-As shown in the figure above, one of two options may be used to connect an on-premise network to an Azure Virtual Network via an Azure Virtual Gateway:
+As shown in the figure above, a VPN connection over the Internet (Site-to-Site) is used to connect an on-premise network to an Azure Virtual Network via an Azure VPN Gateway.

-1. A VPN connection over the Internet (Site-to-Site)
-2. A direct connection (ExpressRoute)

->[AZURE.TIP] Using the ExpressRoute option keeps the corporate network traffic off of the internet for better security and performance, and allows for SLAs from your ExpressRoute provider.
+>[AZURE.NOTE] If you use ExpressRoute with the Azure Public Peering option enabled, a static route will need to be created to route to the Azure VPN Gateway IP address out your corporate Internet edge and not via the ExpressRoute WAN edge.
+This is due to the NAT required on the ExpressRoute Azure Public Peering option that will most likely break the VPN session (IPSec generally doesn't like NATs).

-As shown below, with this option the environment now has two network edges, the NVA and NSGs control traffic flows for intra-Azure networks and between Azure and the internet, while the Azure Gateway is a completely separate and isolated network edge between on-premises and Azure.
+As shown below, with this option the environment now has two network edges.
+On the first edge, the NVA and NSGs control traffic flows for intra-Azure networks and between Azure and the internet, while the second edge is the Azure VPN Gateway which is a completely separate and isolated network edge between on-premises and Azure.

 This should be considered carefully as traffic flows can be optimized or degraded by this design pattern depending on the specific use case.